 Don liked to fish along with spending time with friends and family.
 He loved his children and grandchildren more than he could express and wished that his health conditions would have allowed him to spend more time with them.
 His eyes would light up and his smile would show his happiness whenever they were around.

 Don died the morning of Friday, May 9, 2014, at Villa Maria Nursing Home, with his wife, Jan, by his side, after a long and courageous battle with health issues.
 He worked hard to regain his strength, never giving up hope that his health would improve.

-Don is survived by his wife, Janis; four children, Scott, Naomi, Mark and Cory; Janis's children, Kevin and Kraig; grandchildren, Amanda, Michael, Kayla, Taylor, Kai and Ian; sister, Evelyn; brother, Arnold; numerous nieces and nephews; and many other family and friends that will dearly miss him.
+Don is survived by his wife, Janis; four children, Scott, Naomi, Mark and Cory; Janis’s children, Kevin and Kraig; grandchildren, Amanda, Michael, Kayla, Taylor, Kai and Ian; sister, Evelyn; brother, Arnold; numerous nieces and nephews; and many other family and friends who will dearly miss him.

 Don was preceded in death by his parents, Arthur and Gladys; brother, Norvin; first wife, Donabell; and grandson, Kyle Michael Schaffer.

 Graveside services will be held Saturday, Aug.
 16, at Trinity Lutheran Cemetery, Spring Grove at 2 p.m.
 The Roble Funeral Home is assisting the family with local arrangements.